Liwyd/BlackHatSEO/README.md

 * you have to give some proxies
 * u can buy or collect Free proxies
-* it will tell that proxies are Active ir Dead
+* it will tell that proxies are Active or Dead
 * Be a good boy/girl :)